-In May 1799 Whitby recommissioned the Severn 44, going out to the Leeward Islands with a convoy in the spring of 1800, but he left that vessel on her return within the year.
+In May 1799 Whitby recommissioned the Severn 44, going out to the Leeward Islands with a convoy in the spring of 1800, but he left that vessel on being summoned home to serve as Cornwallis’ flag-captain on that officer’s recall.
 From June to September 1801 he commanded the Ville de Paris 110 with the flag of Cornwallis in the Channel.
-He subsequently commanded the Belleisle 74 in the Mediterranean and at Malta from 7 October 1801, retaining her through the peace to the resumption of hostilities in 1803, latterly off Toulon.
-Having been succeeded by Captain William Hargood on 18 March 1804 he later rejoined Cornwallis, who was now the commander-in-chief in the Channel, commanding the Ville de Paris 110 through 1805 until the beginning of 1806.
+He subsequently moved with the admiral into the Belleisle 74 on 7 October 1801, retaining her through the peace to the resumption of hostilities in 1803, latterly off Toulon.
+Having been succeeded by Captain William Hargood on 18 March 1804 he rejoined Cornwallis, who was now the commander-in-chief in the Channel, commanding the Ville de Paris 110 from July 1804 until his patron’s retirement at the beginning of 1806.

 Following the Battle of Trafalgar on 21 October 1805 it was Whitby who was sent by the Admiralty to break the news of Vice-Admiral Lord Nelson s death to Lady Hamilton at Merton.